hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/introduction.md

 ## Prerequisite knowledge/skills
 - Beginner level understanding of Unity
-- Ability to build a realtime GraohQL backend with Hasura
+- Ability to build a realtime GraphQL backend with Hasura

 ### Courses to gain prerequisite knowledge
 **Unity**: [Intro to Unity](https://learn.unity.com/)

 **Backend**: [Building a realtime GraphQL backend with Hasura](https://hasura.io/learn/graphql/hasura/introduction/) in 30 mins (ideal for frontend, backend or fullstack developers)

-## How long will this tutorial take?
-I'm not sure.